AndrewT11/pistonsroster/README.md

 ## Open included .SQL script in MySQL Workbench:
 ### pistons_roster_script.sql

-## Use PostMan to execute CRUD commands.
+## Use PostMan to execute CRUD commands, which can be downloaded from https://www.postman.com/
+## or type command into browser

 ### GET endpoints:
 #### Get all players: http://localhost:8080/players